mo-ayman/Concurrent-Programming/README.md

-# Multi-Processing and Multi-Threading Programming Practices
+# Multi-Processing and Multi-Threading Programming

 This repository serves as a collection of solutions for multi-processing and multi-threading programming exercises encountered in the Operating Systems course.
 Each lab or exercise is organized within its own directory, providing a comprehensive set of solutions for various aspects of concurrent programming.